JDBrendel159/Rock-Paper-Scissors/README.md

 # Download/Installation
 The game can be downloaded as a ZIP using <a href="https://github.com/JDBrendel159/Rock-Paper-Scissors/archive/master.zip">this link</a>

-From the Github page, click "Clone or download" and select "Download ZIP"

 Extract the ZIP to a folder of your choice, and open "run.bat" to begin the game.

 # Playing the Game